ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-earth-sciences.markdown

 which include the building of mountains and occurrences of earthquakes.
 Geoscience finds applications in a plethora of scientific fields, from reconstructing the history of Earth to mineral and oil exploration, from expounding the biogeochemical cycling of elements to contributing in environmental conservation.
-It forms a part of Planetary Science and geoscientists in agencies like NASA are now evaluating the feasibility of civilisations in celestial bodies.
+It forms a part of Planetary Science, and geoscientists in agencies like NASA are now evaluating the feasibility of civilisations in celestial bodies.

 The Department of Earth Sciences at IIT Roorkee offers five-year integrated courses in two